Akkimsetti/Cure-Care/README.md

 You can access the website via <http://18.116.46.160:5000/>

-**NOTE**: Add a patient section sends mails to the patient's mail id which requires SMTP authentication.
-Hence this works only when the files are installed are run on localhost.
+**NOTE**: "Add a patient" section of the login interface, sends a mail to the patient's email id which requires SMTP authentication.
+Hence this feature works only when the files are downloaded and are run on localhost.
 The above link does not implement that part of the project.